cross32768/PlaNet_PyTorch/README.md

 ## TODO
-* Add results of experiments
+* Add results of experiments and video prediction
 * Generalize code for other environments